Loginistaken/Native-Hybrid-Quantum-Classical-Language/V2-UPGRADED-El‑40 Language.md

 Adaptive Photon Encoding: adjusts photon frequency for error mitigation in distributed nodes.

-✅ Next Step

-If you want, I can write a full prototype interpreter/compiler for El‑40, in Python or C++, that:
+ full prototype interpreter/compiler for El‑40, in Python or C++, that:

 Simulates qubit registers